 Sharp Edges and Corners

 Babies fall a lot and that’s okay.
-That’s part of them learning how to get from A to B. However, this learning period can be very treacherous for children if there are a lot of sharp and pointy furniture around.
-Coffee tables are one of the main culprits for this because if a kid falls on one of those corners, you might need to take them to the hospital.
+That’s part of them learning how to get from A to B. However, this learning period can be very treacherous for children if there are a lot of sharp and pointy pieces furniture around.
+Coffee tables are one of the main culprits, because if a kid falls on one of those corners, you might need to take them to the hospital.

 Fireplaces, Heaters, and Ovens